 Depending on the facts, you could be charged with a different crime.

-Our Redwood City theft crimes attorneys at Ahmed & Sukaram, Attorneys at Law have successfully defended clients accused of:
+Our Redwood City theft crimes attorneys at Ahmed & Sukaram, Criminal Defense Attorneys have successfully defended clients accused of:

 You could be accused of theft any time you took something that didn’t belong to you.
 Still, the elements of each type of theft offense are different.
 Our lawyers are here to make it as difficult as possible for the prosecution to prove their case beyond a reasonable doubt.